10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 Instructions

-Tuck burgundy berry branches last — these add shadow and richness between the brighter red elements.
+Lastly, I have to work in Tuck burgundy berry branches.
+These will add some shadow inbetween the brighter red elements.

 Prep Time: 15 min | Active Project Time: 45-60 min | Difficulty Level: Beginner-Friendly